John Holloway (diplomat)

-John Holloway (19 February 1943 – 12 March 2013) was an Australian diplomat who played a pivotal role in the Cambodian peace process and in fostering Australia's diplomatic ties in Southeast Asia.
-He was notably one of the first Western diplomats accredited to the Supreme National Council (SNC) of Cambodia, a body established under the Paris Peace Agreements, and remained in Cambodia for over two decades, including time as Australian Ambassador to Cambodia from 1992 to 1994.
+John Holloway (19 February 1943 – 12 March 2013) was an Australian public servant and diplomat and an advisor to the Cambodian Government.
+Over his career he played a key role in the Cambodian peace process, including during his time as Australian Ambassador to Cambodia from 1992 to 1994.

-During his career as a diplomat, Holloway was considered an expert in Southeast Asian affairs.
+During his career as a diplomat, Holloway took a close interest in Southeast Asian affairs.
 His career highlights included the following: